LLNL/shroud/docs/cwrapper.rst

 Code used with *intent(in)* arguments to convert from C to C++.

+.. the typemap.c_to_cxx field will not be used.

 .. * **C_call_code** code used to call the function.
    Constructor and destructor will use ``new`` and ``delete``.